-- The import may take an extended period of time to complete depending on the size of the database. - You must manually delete any old/unused agents from the agents list. - You must update the license file after import if it previously expired.
+- manually delete any old or unused agents from the agents list. - update the license file after import, if it has previously expired.

 Enabling LDAP

 To enable LDAP, follow this procedure:

 - 1. Go to the following directory on the Cluster Manager server: <ECloud install>/<arch>/conf - 2.
 Make a copy of the ldap_template.xml file if you intend to use LDAP, or the ad_template.xml file if you prefer to use Active Directory.
 Save the copy in the conf directory as any name you choose or use the name: securityContext.xml. - 3.
 Still working in conf, open the accelerator.properties file. - 4.
 Locate the following commented-out text string: #ACCELERATOR_SECURITY_CONTEXT_FILES=conf/securityContext.xml - 5.
 If you did not name your template copy securityContext.xml, replace securityContext.xml with the filename you chose. - 6.
 Uncomment the #ACCELERATOR_SECURITY... text string by removing the lead "#" sign. - 7.
 Comment out ACCELERATOR_SECURITY_CONTEXT_FILES= (which immediately follows the line you uncommented). - 8.
 Update your own copy of the LDAP template with your LDAP configuration details. - 9.
 Restart the Cluster Manager. - 10.
 After the Cluster Manager is running, log in to the Cluster Manager UI as "admin". - 11.
 Go to Administration > Permissions. - 12.
 Click Enable User. - 13.
 Search for "".